 These make a great alternative to toilet paper.

 But just remember, they shouldn’t be flushed down the toilet.

 Paper towel is a great substitute for toilet paper.

-Pro tip: to make the paper towel a little less scratchy, you can pull apart the sheet and use a single ply for wiping.
+Pro tip: make the paper towel a little less scratchy by pulling apart the sheet and use a single ply for wiping.

 You might like reading about these 9 ways to earn extra cash from home.

 If your toilet paper options are getting sparse, try napkins.

 You can use any regular kind of paper napkin for doing your business.